 The tradeoff: more setup, more control.
 I’ve run both and I’ll take the hour of setup for the peace of mind.

-- Domain name pointing to your VPS (optional but helps with IP rotation)
+- A domain name pointing to your VPS (optional but helps with IP rotation).

 SSH into your VPS and install WireGuard: